Learn

 Mouth Taping for Sleep: Does It Work, and Is It Safe?

-Mouth taping went viral on TikTok and Instagram.
-The theory is plausible — force nasal breathing — but the evidence is thin and the risks are real if you have undiagnosed sleep apnea or nasal obstruction.
-Here's the honest read.
+Mouth taping went viral, but the evidence is thin and the risks are real with apnea or nasal blockage.
+An honest look at whether it works.

 Read →